Application Information for Residency

 An applicants must be eligible to obtain a valid license or training permit to become eligible to practice medicine in the State of Louisiana.
 Please refer to www.lsbme.org for more details.

 We do not have the resources to sponsor visas at this time so all applicants must be US citizens or permanent residents in order to be considered for interviewing.
-Interviews in 2017 , all on Fridays will be held Oct 6, Oct 20, Nov 3, Nov 20, and Dec 8th of 2017.
+Interviews in 2018 , all on Fridays will be held Oct, Nov and Dec, exact dates not determined yet.
 Get your ERAS applications in early in September.